 Books that she’s edited include Country Living Decorating with White (Hearst and German edition by Busse Collection) and The Campfire Collection: Thrilling, Chilling Tales of Alien Encounters (Chronicle Books).
 She co-edited with Susan Davis the anthology Searching for Mary Poppins: Women Write About the Relationship Between Mothers and Nannies (Hudson Street Press and Plume, divisions of Penguin U.S.A.).
 She has also edited two independently published art books: Whispers in the Thread/Susurros en el Hilo by Lena Bartula (La Huipilista Press) and Common Tide: Port Aransas, Texas by Billie Mercer (Mercer Press).

 She is also the creator of the “In a Box” series of culinary contest book-kits published by Andrews McMeel Publishing that includes Pie Contest in a Box: Everything You Need to Host a Pie Contest, Chili Cook-Off in a Box: Everything You Need to Host a Chili Cook-Off, and Christmas Cookie Contest in a Box: Everything You Need to Host a Christmas Cookie Contest.

-Gina was a regular contributor to both Berkshire Magazine and Berkshire Living.
+Gina has been a regular contributor to both Berkshire Magazine and Berkshire Living.
 Her essays and articles have also appeared in CROSSROADS cultural arts magazine, Huffington Post, Newsweek, San Francisco, Organic Style, Ideal Destinations, Healing Lifestyles & Spas, and Salon.
 She has contributed to Fodor’s Travel Publications, National Public Radio, and several anthologies.
 Mashable named Gina on its Nonfiction Tweets: 70+ Authors to Follow on Twitter list.

 Gina has done pro bono work on behalf of Berkshire International Film Festival, Meals on Wheels Association of America, Por Amor a la Guadalupe food pantry, Railroad Street Youth Project, REEL DOCS documentary film series, and WBCR-lp Berkshire Community Radio.